Komaru-cats/WorldBorder-s-addon-for-BlazeandCave-s-Advancements-Pack/read_me.txt

 Installing for bukkit server (peper)
-Download and install datapack in the world
-- Use bukkit-version
-- Download and install datapack in the world
+- Download bukkit-version!
-- Paste it into World name/datapacks.
+- Don't use this version for bukkit servers

 If you have any questions, you can contact me at discord _Fedor_F#0001 Created by _Fedor_F, ItzSkyReed, Hogurt